Military uniform: History

-The legions of the Roman Republic and Empire had a fairly standardised dress and armour, particularly from approximately the early to mid 1st century onward, when Lorica Segmentata (segmented armour) was introduced.
-However the lack of unified production for the Roman army meant that there were still considerable differences in detail.
-Even the armour produced in state factories varied according to the province of origin.
-Fragments of surviving clothing and wall paintings indicate that the basic tunic of the Roman soldier was of un-dyed (off-white) or red-dyed wool.
-Senior commanders are known to have worn white cloaks and plumes.
-Centurions – the century commanders who made up the long serving backbone of the legions – were distinguished by transverse crests on their helmets, various chest ornaments (phaleræ) corresponding to modern medals, torques (a symbol borrowed from the Gauls and also used as a military award), and the vine stick (Vitis) that they carried as a mark of their office.

-While some auxiliary cohorts in the late Roman period had carried shields with distinctive colours or designs, there is no evidence that any one Roman legion was distinguished from another by features other than the numbers on the leather covers protecting their shields.
+As far back as antiquity, there were various attempts to create standardised military uniforms, such as the introduction of the lorcia segmentata in the 1st century AD in the Roman Empire or, in China, the zhanpao (战) war cloak However, the standardised uniform did not develop until the 17th century, with the ever-increasing use of firearms.

 Post-classical era

 The feudal system of Western Europe provided instances of distinguishing features denoting allegiance to one or another lord.
 These however seldom went beyond colours and patterns painted on shields or embroidered on surcoats.
 Orders of military monks such as the Knights Templar or Hospitaller wore mantles respectively of white (with red crosses on the shoulder) and of black (later red with white crosses) over the usual pattern of armour for their periods.
 In the later part of the Medieval period instances of standardised clothing being issued for particular campaigns began to occur.
 English examples included the white coats worn by Norfolk levies recruited in 1296 and the green and white clothing that identified Cheshire archers during the 14th century.

 The regular thematic (provincial) and Tagmata (central) troops of the Byzantine Empire (East Roman) are the first known soldiers to have had what would now be considered regimental or unit identification.
 During the 10th century, each of the cavalry "banda" making up these forces is recorded as having plumes and other distinctions in a distinctive colour.
 Officers wore a waist sash or pekotarion, which may have been of different colours according to rank.